Sliding wear: role of plasticity

 The number of contacts needed to remove a particle $N_{\rm cont} \approx r_0/\Delta x$ depends on the crack energy $\gamma$, but it could be a large number ($10^2$ or more) if the macroscopic relation between the tear-energy $\gamma$ and $\Delta x$ would also hold at the length scale of the wear particles.

-The theory above gives the wear volume assuming that particles of a given size (radius $r_0$) are generated.
-These are the (smallest) particles observed at the magnification $\zeta = q_r/q_0 = \pi / q_0 r_0$.
-To get the total wear volume, we need to sum up the volume of the wear particles from all length scales, which can be observed as we increase the magnification.
-In order not to count particles of similar size twice, we will increase the magnification in steps of factors of $\sim 2$ and write $\zeta = 2^n = \zeta_n$, where $n=0,1,...,n_1$ and $2^{n_1} q_0 = q_1$.
-We will refer to the interval from $\zeta = 2^n$ to $2^{n+1}$ as a 2-interval.
+The theory above estimates the wear volume by considering particles of a specific size characterized by radius $r_0$.
+At the magnification level $\zeta = q_r/q_0 = \pi / q_0 r_0$, these correspond to the smallest observable wear particles.
+To obtain the total wear volume, contributions from all relevant length scales must be accumulated as the magnification increases.
+To avoid double-counting of similarly sized particles, the magnification is incremented in steps of approximately a factor of 2, expressed as $\zeta = 2^n = \zeta_n$, where $n = 0, 1, \dots, n_1$ and $2^{n_1} q_0 = q_1$.
+Each range between $\zeta = 2^n$ and $2^{n+1}$ is referred to as a two-interval.
 Using

 we can write the total wear volume when $\Delta x$ is constant as

 Using $\zeta r_0 = \pi/q_0$, this gives

 When $\Delta x$ depends on $\gamma$, we get